 As we will recall and as we can read on the chart, the S & P 500 dropped by around 30 percent from its peak around 19 February.
 The Information Technology sector also dropped by about 30 percent from its peak.
 However, the Energy sector, as measured by the ETF XLE dropped around 55 percent, i.e. nearly twice as much again.

 If you were a nimble trader you would have made more money trading the downside of the Energy sector during the bear market than if you had stayed in the strong sectors or in the general market.

 Other considerations – equal or cap-weighted

 Are all sector funds equal?
 Probably not.
 One of the big drawbacks of the large headline market indexes is that a few big, or rather mega-cap stocks dominate the indexes.
 This is more the case for the Dow Jones Industrial Average which just sums the stock prices of 30 large stalwarts, adjusting the mathematical result for stock splits.
-To see how this index is calculated, check here.
+This explains how this index is calculated.